ErpNetDocs/tech/modules/applications/enterprise-asset-management/index.md

 - Oil change - each 20,000 km
 - Gearbox check - every 5 years OR 100,000 km

-Each of the above maintenances represents a different ***Maintenance type***.
+Each of the above maintenances represents a different ***Maintenance Type***.

 In an Enterprise, there might be many different types of assets.
 Each type of asset requires different maintenance types.
 Some maintenance types might be applicable for multiple asset types and others -  unique for specific asset types.

 There might be many maintenance types and they need to be organized.
-That is why, there is the hierarchical organization, called ***Maintenance type groups***.
+That is why, there is the hierarchical organization, called ***Maintenance Type Groups***.

-## Asset types
+## Asset Types

 In an enterprise, there might be many assets, which need to be managed.
 However, the different types of assets need different kinds of management.
-For this reason, we can define different ***Asset types***.
+For this reason, we can define different ***Asset Types***.

 Example asset types: